Neppord/blog/posts/i-do-not-know-why-my-code-do-not-work.md

 There are of course tools for this that make things easier, especially when you have more then one function to test.

 My favorite two tools for this is doctest and py.test.
-I'll show you doctest and i recommend you to look at py.test when you have the time.
+I'll show you doctest and I recommend you to look at py.test when you have the time.

 ### Doctest